mattamx/Projects/Sprint 12 - Numerical Methods/README.md

 # Plans for updates

-Create a few visualizations from our DataFrame.
+Create a few visualizations from our dataframe.